-Russell 2000® Index measures the performance of the 2,000 smallest companies in the Russell 3000 Index, which represents approximately 8% of the total market capitalization of the Russell 3000 Index.
+The Russell 2000 Index measures the performance of the 2,000 smallest companies in the Russell 3000 Index.
+Frank Russell Co. ranks the US common stocks from largest to smallest market capitalization at each annual reconstitution period.
+The Russell 2000 Index represents a very small percentage of the total market capitalization of the Russell 3000 Index.
+It is considered to be generally representative of US Equity Small and Mid Cap performance.